Peranga, Queensland: Education

 There are no schools in Peranga.
-The nearest primary schools are Quinalow State School in neighbouring Quinalow to the west and Kulpi State School in neighbouring Kulpi to the south.
-The nearest secondary schools are Quinalow State School (to Year 10) in Quinalow and Oakey State High School in Oakey to the south.
+The nearest government primary schools are Quinalow State School in neighbouring Quinalow to the west and Kulpi State School in neighbouring Kulpi to the south.
+The nearest government secondary schools are Quinalow State School (to Year 10) in Quinalow and Oakey State High School (to Year 12) in Oakey to the south.

 Amenities

 The Peranga & District Bowls Club is still in operation.
 There is a post office and general store, a one-man police station and a town hall.